jdevega/smartcdn/README.md

 Publish a package to the server.
 The dist folder, package.json and README.md files are pushed to the server and stored.
 If you are not in the root of the package, or the dist folder is different, or the server is in a different machine, you can configure the options.

 - -p, --port: Port number where the server is listening to. [default: 3000]
-- -s, --host: host name or ip where the server is hosted. [default: localhost]
+- -n, --host: host name or ip where the server is hosted. [default: localhost]
 - -f, --folder: path to the folder where the the content to publish is placed. [default: ./dist]
 - -r, --readme: Path to the README.md to include [default: ./REAME.md]
 - -i, --package: Path to re package.json to include. [default: ./package.json]